Cats: The mum and daughter living with more than 70 pets

 On top of that, neutering costs £45 for each male cat and £78 for each female, and all of the cats need double vaccinations for £63 each.
 The pair say they have about £3,713 left to fork out for these planned medical costs for the cats they currently have.

-Karen, 56, said the main issue is owners failing to neuter their cats which leads to unexpected kittens,as well as people taking on pets during the Covid-19 pandemic that they can no longer cope with.
+Karen, 56, said the main issue was owners failing to neuter their cats which leads to unexpected kittens, as well as people taking on pets during the pandemic that they can no longer cope with.

 "[People] took them in lockdown and then, let's face it, we came straight out of lockdown and we went into a recession.
 So then everyone went, this isn't such a good idea, this animal is costing me money," she said.